Lando Norris wins season finale as McLaren takes first Constructors' title since 1998 | TSN

 “Incredible, well done everyone, so proud of you all.
 You all deserve this,” Norris, who was runner-up to Verstappen in the drivers’ standings, told his team over the radio.
 “It's been a special year.
 Next year’s going to be my year too.”

-Seven-time champion Lewis Hamilton was fourth in his last race for Mercedes before joining Ferrari next year after overtaking teammate George Russell on the last lap.
+Seven-time champion Lewis Hamilton was fourth in his 246th and last race for Mercedes before joining Ferrari next year after overtaking teammate George Russell on the last lap.

+“We dreamed alone but together we believed,” Hamilton told his engineer Peter Bonnington over the radio before spinning the car in “donuts” to cheers from the crowd.

 Russell was fifth, with Verstappen sixth and Pierre Gasly seventh for Alpine.
 Nico Hulkenberg finished eighth in his last race for Haas before joining Sauber for 2025, while Fernando Alonso was ninth for Aston Martin and Piastri recovered to place 10th.